andreaceccanti/voms-etics-build/README.md

-voms-etics-build
+VOMS etics build
 ================

-VOMS ETICS build utils
+This repo hosts the configurations for the VOMS EMI3 etics build.